Updated: Jul 3

-Fantasea UWL-09F wet wide angle lens (this is an awesome wet lens.
+Fantasea UWL-09F wet wide angle lens (This is an awesome wet lens.
 My only issue is it can flare a bit which someone people might think looks cool.)

-A macro wet lens – a cheapy that does the job if I see a critter, but I’m not into macro as much as wide-angle
+A +6 macro wet lens – a cheapy that does the job

 Fantasea’s QRS - quick release system so I can switch between wide and macro on the same dive when using the kit lens and stash the spare wet lens on the arm.

-Sony has some great wide angle lenses that are sharper than the kit lens, but they are pricey.
-The 10-18mm (AUD$1200) is best.
+Sony has some great wide angle lenses that are sharper than the kit lens.
+The 10-18mm is great option.
 If you purchase this one you will need to buy a dome port (AUD$600) as it won’t fit in the flat port.
-However, with the UWL09F (AUD$900) wet wide angle lens the image is wider and you can crop out corners if you feel that they are not sharp enough.
+However, with kit lens and the UWL09F (AUD$900) wet wide angle lens combo the image is wider and you can crop out corners if you feel that they are not sharp enough.

-If you just want a camera for underwater, consider getting the RX100 as it’s a compact with outstanding image and video quality, great wide and macro (crap zoom though for wildlife), and you will save a ton of money.
+If you just want a camera for underwater, consider getting the RX100 as it’s a compact with outstanding image and video quality, for both wide great wide and macro and you will save a ton of money.
 The camera itself is about the same price as the A6300 but the housing for the RX100 through Fantasea is about AUD$800 cheaper and being a compact system you don’t have to buy lenses or ports to house the lenses.
 It’s a much smaller system which is a bonus when traveling.
-My camera and setup weighs about 13kg which is a pain on planes, granted the YS250PRO strobes are friggin boats and their batteries alone look like mini bombs.
+My camera and setup weighs about 13kg which is a pain on planes, granted the YS250PRO strobes are beasts and their batteries alone look like mini bombs.
 I got pulled aside and photographed with my passport at customs in Malaysia earlier this month before they let me broad the plane!

-Consider getting the Inon z240 or new 330 if you have the money - they are just as powerful and much smaller.
-I use the YS strobes because I got an outrageous discount on them (I got two for half the price of one!), but now I can tell why the guy sold them to me.
+Consider getting the newer YS strobes or Inon's if you have the money - they are just as powerful and much smaller.
+I use the older YS strobes because I got an outrageous discount on them (I got two for half the price of one!), but now I can tell why the guy sold them to me.
 You need two people to carry them.
 Prior to my recent Komodo in November 2018, I shot with the YS110a and they are half the size, not as powerful or fast at recharging after they fire, but they did the job.
 (I’ve still got them as backups).
 Getting back to the RX100, I’m not sure most people would be able to tell the difference in image quality between this and the A6300.
 All that said about weight, the A6300 and lenses is still much lighter than DSLR setups.

 Other things I like about Sony: it is great for both video and stills.
 DSRL’s suck at video, esp underwater.
 They are great at focusing on everything but your subject.
 Sony pioneered video in still cameras and they are light years ahead.
 They really are the best mirrorless cameras on the market.